napulen/AugmentedNet/README.md

 # AugmentedNet
 A Roman Numeral Analysis Network with Synthetic Training Examples and Additional Tonal Tasks

-> The `main` branch is now a slightly improved neural network.
+> The `main` branch is now an improved neural network.
 The source code of the published version (`v1.0.0`) can be found in the [v1](https://github.com/napulen/AugmentedNet/tree/v1) branch.
 The differences are indicated in any releases > `v1.0.0`.
 If you report against the published results, you are comparing against `v1.0.0`.
 If you want to compare against the latest network, train a model using this code.

 ### ISMIR Paper